THE NEW GIRL

 Originality: 0/2

-This felt like a book I’ve read before.
+This felt like a book I’d read before.
 And it shared a lot of the same frustrations I had with Party Summer.
 I can’t give any points here because the story is ultimately so forgettable.

 Don’t miss the next post in the Fear Street blog series: